zhiwenh/delib/README.md

   });
 ```

-To call a contract method at a specified address.
-You can get an array off all the addresses of a contract with `delib.eth.address.getAll('contractName')`.
+You can get an array of previously deployed addressed with `delib.eth.address.getAll('contractName')`.

+To call a contract method at a previously deployed address:
 ```
 options = {
   gas: 1000000
 };

+const addresses = delib.eth.address.getAll('Test'); // Array of Test addresses

-delib.eth.execAt('Test', '0xd023633dbf0d482884be40adad5ecc0851015d9b').testMethod(arg1, arg2, options)
+delib.eth.execAt('Test', addresses[1]).testMethod(arg1, arg2, options)
   .then(tx => {

   })